Laser Engraving FAQs

 What will happen to my material during the process?

 Only the area where you are aiming the laser beam will be affected.
 It is a non-contact process, instead using the heat and energy of the laser to melt and vaporise the area that is being worked with.
-This means no other damage will be caused to the surrounding area of the material.
+This means no other damage will be caused to the surrounding area of the material, including substrate areas.

 Can photos and images be engraved into a material using a fiber laser?

 Absolutely, yes!
-High-quality photos and images are regularly engraved into a range of materials using fiber lasers.
-Photos/images could for example be engraved into technology items (e.g. mobile phones), jewellery, ID badges, signage, gifts, etc.
+High-quality photos and images are regularly engraved into a range of materials through photo laser engraving.
+Photos/images could for example be engraved into technology items (e.g. mobile phones) as well as jewellery, ID badges, signage, gifts, etc.

 Adding photos/images is a very personal touch and is used by some as an added security feature, as the engraving(s) are an identifying mark and can’t (easily) be removed.
 Photos and images can be engraved onto all the materials mentioned below, but most frequently engrave metals and plastics.

-The strength of a photo/image engraving is largely dependent on the quality of the source image, we therefore recommend high-resolution photos with a minimum of 600 DPI and higher.
+The strength of a image/photo laser engraving is largely dependent on the quality of the source image, we therefore recommend high-resolution photos with a minimum of 600 DPI and higher.
+See our detailed article on this topic here.

 What materials can I use laser engraving on?